bespoken/bespoken-docs/guides/webchat.md

 | Viewport Height | Desired height in which to test the page. | N/A |
 | Additional scripts | URLs pointing to additional JS scripts to be used during testing.
 Make sure to include JQuery if your page doesn't have it already (https://ajax.googleapis.com/ajax/libs/jquery/3.6.4/jquery.min.js) | N/A |

+Most of these parameters are optional.
+We only need to know how to open your chatbot window, where to type our inputs and where to look for responses.
 For reference, these are the values used in the Chipotle example above:
 - Open selector: `#customer-care-engagement`
 - Text input settings selector: `[data-lp-point="chat_input"]`
 - Reply settings selector: `[data-lp-cust-id="transcript_bubble_agent_text"]`